-I have produced a series of paintings showing a process of abstraction of a portrait.
-However, there are large jumps in that process.
-I feel that there are stages that are missing between paintings 5 and 6.
-It wasn’t really until I got to the fifth painting that I really started to paint in a different way, and to view the subject in a different manner.
+It wasn’t really until I got to the fifth painting in the series that I really started to paint in a different way, and to view the subject in a different manner.
 In order to create an abstract painting I tried to simplify and minimise the number of brushstrokes needed to create a portrait that still retained character of the person.
 I did manage to do this eventually, however the end result was not that satisfying to me as a finished piece.
 The final abstract portrait feels quite crude even though I feel I did achieve my objective on the brushstrokes.
 The process of painting this last portrait, however, was very satisfying.
 There was something about the act of painting that I was exploring, making the brush do the work for me!
 Academically it may not be very good, but creating the sweep of the form of the nose, cheek and ear was so satisfying!

 I have never painted 7 paintings of the same subject back to back before and whilst I found it quite exhausting, it was the process of this repetitive painting that I found extremely interesting and got the most out of as an artist.
 I had to work very hard to move out of my comfort zone (paintings 1 – 4) but then I did start to view the portrait as a series of planes, mostly following the bony structure, rather than thinking of the pose and composition as a whole.
 The harsh lighting of the pose both hindered and helped me in the process.
 It hindered because the lack of tonal variations and subtle shadows creates a very flat looking surface in which it is hard to find form.
 Conversely I was helped by the necessity of having to think about the underlying anatomy to find that form.

 Looking back over the course, the parts that have provided me with the most creative resources have actually been the more simple techniques, the mark making with brushes, working on coloured grounds and creating painting studies (rather than drawing).
 That is not to say that I don’t understand the value of all the other areas such as applying paint with different materials, sticking stuff in paint, impasto techniques and the like.
 They were fun and I will endeavour to incorporate those into my practice when I feel the need.
 However for me I think I needed to just paint repeatedly without feeling encumbered by all the different techniques.
-I had two fundamental (related) problems throughout this module that I struggled with: not knowing how I wanted to paint and knowing that when I painted for the most part it wasn’t like I wanted.
-A bit of a circular conundrum!
-In this final assignment, repeating the same subject over and over again has allowed me to find a way through that conundrum.
+In this final assignment, repeating the same subject over and over again has allowed me to do this.
 It will be interesting to see if it takes 5 paintings to get to that point next time!

 Here are all 7 portraits in the order that they were painted.